Andrew Ruff is a Master of Environmental Design candidate at the Yale School of Architecture and a co-founder of the NT21 design collaborative.

 Tau Sigma Delta Bronze Medal, Award

-Awarded to the top final design project, University of Tennessee
+Awarded to the top thesis project, University of Tennessee

 AIA Henry Adams Medal, Award